 - 5.8.1 Accessibility is an important element of an attractive, thriving and viable town centre.
 It has several indicators including car parking provision, public transport links, and pedestrian and cycle networks. - 5.8.2 Business performance and modal split can be influenced by accessibility including the quantity and cost of parking provision.
-Caldicot town centre is well provided for in terms of car parks with a total of 159 spaces (including 14 disabled bays) in two locations both managed by the Council.
-These car parks also include 14 electric vehicle charging points between them.
+Caldicot town centre is well provided for in terms of car parks with a total of 159 spaces (including

+- 12 disabled bays and electric vehicle charging capacity) in two locations both managed by the Council.
 The relatively recently developed ASDA supermarket also provides further parking, however this is time limited.
-Car parking charges have not been introduced in Caldicot and from observations it appears that the car parks are popular and well used.

-- 5.8.3 Caldicot, like Usk, does not have its own bus station, however, several bus services serving Chepstow, Newport and Bristol pass through the town.
+Car parking charges have not been introduced in Caldicot and from observations it appears that the car parks are popular and well used. - 5.8.3 Caldicot, like Usk, does not have its own bus station, however, several bus services serving Chepstow, Newport and Bristol pass through the town.
 The train station is located approximately 3⁄4 of a mile from the town centre.
 The station itself is reasonably well used and serves Gloucester and Cardiff, with park and ride provision to the Severn Tunnel Junction Station (London to Fishguard services) nearby. - 5.8.4 Caldicot is the County's only modern centre where the full length of the town centre has been pedestrianised (200 metres), creating a safe and convenient experience for pedestrians and shoppers.
 The size and topography of the centre allows for convenient pedestrian movement.
 The town also acts as a nodal point for the footpath network.
 The ongoing regeneration work in the town centre will contribute to the safety and ease of access whilst also improving the aesthetics of the centre. - 5.8.5 Cycle links within the town are good with a National Cycle Network passing through the town centre.

 5.9.1 Caldicot's town centre is modern in appearance and the environmental quality is generally high, with limited evidence of litter and graffiti.
+The recently completed public realm works at 'The Cross' end of Newport Road in the CSA also enhance the environmental quality of the town centre.